If you haven’t already heard the news…I’m pregnant with Baby Brown #2!

 I’m about 11 weeks along.
 We waited to announce due to the fact that we lost our last one, so we wanted to wait until at least the first ultrasound to make sure the pregnancy was viable and going well.
 We didn’t wait the full 12 weeks most people usually wait to announce, because I’m already showing and couldn’t hide it anymore!
 I got a little bump probably around 8 or 9 weeks that rounded out by week 10.
 They sure aren’t kidding when they say you show earlier with your second!
 I wasn’t expecting this at all!
 I know it’s a minuscule bump compared to what it will look like 20 weeks from now, but I feel huge.
-I waited to tell my coworkers until we knew everything was okay and I had to hide it at work, that was stressful.
+I waited to tell my coworkers about Baby Brown #2 until we knew everything was okay and I had to hide it at work, that was stressful.

-I found out I was pregnant on Thanksgiving morning.
+I found out I was pregnant with Baby Brown #2 on Thanksgiving morning.
 We had been trying for a while with no luck.
 We decided to start trying right after Sawyer’s first birthday (end of June).
 We had never “tried” before (Sawyer was a big surprise), so we didn’t know how long it would take or what to expect.
 We wanted our kids about 2 years apart, so we started trying as soon as he was 1.

 I got pregnant on the second try (August) and we were blown away at how fast it happened.Unfortunately, we ended up losing that baby really early on at the 4 week mark (read all about that here).
 We were devastated.
 However, since the miscarriage happened so early, the doctor told us we didn’t need to wait to try again (in the case of most miscarriages, they tell you to wait a month, until you’ve had at least 1 “normal” cycle before trying to conceive again), and could start as soon as we felt ready.
-We knew the clock was ticking to give Sawyer a sibling by the 2 year mark so we did start trying right away.
+We knew the clock was ticking to give Sawyer a sibling by the 2 year mark so we did start trying right away for Baby Brown #2.

 It took a few months and I would be lying if I said I wasn’t sad and frustrated.
 I feel guilty saying that.
 I know there are women out there who try and try and never get pregnant.
 Or it takes them years before they can successfully conceive.
 And here I am complaining about 3 months.
 But those 3 months were torture.
 I had just lost a baby, and every week I was thinking “I would be 8 weeks along by now”, “I would be 12 weeks along by now”, “We would have announced by now”, “I would be showing by now”.
 I wanted to be pregnant so badly.
 And the first 2 had happened so quickly, I assumed this one would be quick too.
 And when it wasn’t…I was sad.
 It was a sad few months.

 In November, my cycle was late.
 In August when I found out I was pregnant with the one that we lost, I didn’t wait until my cycle was late.
 I had a weird feeling I was pregnant so I took one of those early detection tests that can “tell you 5 days before your missed period” I started bleeding from the miscarriage right around the time I was supposed to get my period anyways.
-If I hadn’t of taken the early detection test, I never would have known I was pregnant.
+If I hadn’t have taken the early detection test, I never would have known I was pregnant.
 I would have assumed the miscarriage bleeding was period bleeding, and never have known.
 But, because of the early detection test, I did know.
 I’m glad I know.
 Life is life and conception is conception and I’m glad to know I have a baby in heaven to meet someday.

 But I didn’t want to go through that again.
 No early detection tests for me.
 I waited until I was actually late, and then even waited a few days more.
 On Thanksgiving I was 5 days late with no blood in sight and so I decided to take a test.
 We went to the Starbucks near our house for breakfast, it’s inside a Safeway so after we ordered I went and grabbed tests and took them in the bathroom.